sterlingwes/meteor-pagemaster/README.md

 # Pagemaster

-Pagination module that actually limits records sent to the client, and provides prefabbed template helpers for manual and infinite scroll loading.
+Pagination module for Meteor that actually limits records sent to the client, and provides template wrappers for manual and infinite scroll loading.

 ### Installation